goeldner/ZipCleaner/README.md

 This is a recompilation of the original ZipCleaner tool by Roger Jolly – maintained to be runnable on latest macOS versions.

+ZipCleaner removes .DS_Store files and other resource information from zip archives.

 ## About

 You might know and love the ZipCleaner tool, which was developed by Roger Jolly and